 If you are asking what the secret sauce of Grand-Mére is, the answer is longevity.
 Architecture principals that have lasted over 100 years continue to inspire brilliant, confounding, and fun golf to this day, all at the cost of $39.
 No other golf course in Canada can claim such authenticity to its original vision.
 No other golf course in Canada draws direct inspiration from Brookline, Pine Valley, Sunningdale, and more in a single routing.

-Sure, it remains slightly under-conditioned for the architectures enthusiastic concepts, and no doubt, better conditioning would showcase the strategies more.
-It is hard to question why the course struggles with conditions more-so than a Toronto Golf Club or Capilano.
+Sure, it remains slightly under-conditioned for the architectures enthusiastic concepts presented, and no doubt, better conditioning would showcase the strategies more.
+It is not hard to see why the course struggles with conditions more-so than a Toronto Golf Club or Capilano.
 For $39, the greens rolled nice, and the ball sat up in the fairways.
 Firm bounces are not uncommon, and a difficult lie is almost unavoidable.
 The club is working on general upkeep, and that comes with time.
 Truthfully, money can only do so much in a tough climate like Trois-Rivières, but on my three spins, no conditioning issues or anything of mention, and the conditioning is no better or worse than Cape Breton Highlands Links, arguably Canada’s best golf course.
-As Zach so elegantly put, this is the top 20 golf course (next to) nobody has played, that is, until Beyond The Contour‘s 2023 event at Club de Golf Grand-Mere.
+As Zac so elegantly put, this is the top 20 golf course (next to) nobody has played, that is, until Beyond The Contour‘s 2023 event at Club de Golf Grand-Mere.